SOFORTPlugins/plugin-payment-sofort/meta/documents/user_guide_en.md

 <div class="alert alert-warning" role="alert">
-   <strong><i>Note:</i></strong> The Sofort plugin has been developed for use with the online store Ceres and only works with its structure or other template plugins.
+   <strong><i>Note:</i></strong> The sofort-Plugin has been developed for use with the online store Ceres and only works with its structure or other template plugins.
 </div>

-# Sofort - Easy Online payments for plentymarkets Online-Shops
+# Online Bank Transfer - Easy Online payments for plentymarkets Online-Shops

-With Sofort for plentymarkets you can add **Sofort** as a payment method to your online shop.
+"Onine Bank Transfer." formerly known as SOFORT is the direct payment system provided by Sofort GmbH - A Klarna Group Company.
+It allows you to make a wire transfer of the respective amount during the order process using your online banking account - easy, quick and secure – without registration.
+The online shop can process and deliver your order faster thanks to our real-time transaction notification.

-## Creating a Sofort account
+## Creating a Sofort - Merchant account

 You need to register at our [Merchant Portal](https://www.sofort.com/payment/users/register) before you are able to use Sofort as a payment method.
 After registration you will receive the correct information and credentials needed to install and configure the payment method.

-## Installing Sofort in plentymarkets
+## Installing the Sofort- Plugin in plentymarkets

 Before using Sofort-Plugin, you need to install the module from the Git or plentyMarketplace.